errose28/dotfiles/README.md

     - Listeners I use for installation are kept at [DotfilesLibraryListeners](https://github.com/errose28/DotfilesLibraryListeners)

     - Installation of programs can be skipped by not registering a listener.

-- *bootstrap.sh* at the top level directory will install robot framework, the dotfiles library, and listeners using pip.

 - All *.robot* setup files are idempotent.